Six Infidelity Recovery Stages To Help You Heal & Move Forward

 Finding out that your spouse has had an affair in your marriage might be one of the most difficult things that a person can go through.
 In fact, discovering infidelity can be one of life’s biggest hurts.
 Cheating in a marriage may happen much more often than you might think but recovering can be possible.
 You can opt to engage in therapy related to affair recovery, which may be a good idea if you want to continue in your marriage, but it might also help you even if you are unsure if you want to stay in your relationship.

-How common is this in a marriage or any marriage?
+How common is infidelity in a marriage?

 It seems that both men and women may cheat within their marriage, for a number of reasons.
 An individual may claim to be in a sex starved marriage, or they might have developed a not-just-friends relationship with someone at work or in their life.